Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 Even after this, I was still seeing the same error.
 I asked Ralf about it, and found what happens is that `pip` goes through [meson-python](https://github.com/mesonbuild/meson-python) while `dev.py` uses Meson directly.
-`meson-python` takes care to set the [`RPATH`](https://en.wikipedia.org/wiki/Rpath) for each extension module, which tells the dynamic linker where to look for shared libraries.
+`meson-python` takes care to set the [`RPATH`](https://en.wikipedia.org/wiki/Rpath) for each extension module.
+The `RPATH` tells the dynamic linker where to look for shared libraries.

 To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in Meson by adding `install_rpath:'$ORIGIN'` to each extension module. `'$ORIGIN'` in this case means to search in the same folder as the extension module.